-Connect the Park is the city's 10-year plan to add more sidewalks, trails, bike lanes and bikeways throughout the community.
+Connect the Park is the city's 10-year plan to add more bikeways, sidewalks and trails throughout the community.
 The plan was developed with community input through a process that took several years.
-City Council approved the plan in 2013, and work began in 2015.
+City council approved the plan in 2013, and work began in 2015.

 As part of Vision St. Louis Park in 2007, the city worked with community members to create an Active Living: Sidewalks and Trails Plan.
 The Connect the Park initiative will work toward implementing many of the elements of the plan over the next 10 years.
 The estimated cost for the plan is $24 million.

-- Develop an interconnected network of pedestrian and bicycle routes throughout the city and linked to transit systems, providing options to automobile dependence.
+- Develop an interconnected network of pedestrian and bicycle routes throughout the city and linked to transit systems.

 - Establish a citywide grid-system of sidewalks approximately every ¼-mile.